 To a dog, nothing says “great job” like a tasty treat.
 Whether he’s earned a reward for obeying commands, being a good boy, or simply being his lovable self, your pooch deserves the best.

 While many dog treats taste great, not all are healthy.
-As a daily part of your dog’s diet, choosing treats with a good balance of flavor and nutrition is essential.
-But with endless treats available, it can be difficult to know where to start.
+As a daily part of your dog’s diet, choosing treats with a good balance of flavor and nutrition is essential, but with endless treats available, knowing where to start can be difficult.
 Does size matter?
 Is texture important?
 Which ingredients should you look for and which should you avoid?

 Your dog’s wagging tail and adoring eyes may be motivation enough to always have her favorite munchies on hand, but there are other great reasons to give your pooch treats as well.